Author |

 Instead I watched Nausicaa.

-__________________ Humanity is it's own destruction.
+Humanity is it's own destruction.

 turniphead1